 We are disciple-making disciples.

-We are a gospel-centered community creating environments where change is possible.
+We are a gospel-centered community creating environments where life change is possible.

 We have chosen to visually emphasize the significance of gospel-centeredness over all our core values because, quite simply, we believe the gospel must be the controlling reality of the whole of our lives.
 Therefore, our desire is for the functional centrality of the gospel to pervade and condition each of our values.